wave2future/dUsefulStuff/ReadMe.markdown

 This category adds a method for drawing rounded rectangles on the view.

+## DCCoreData

+This class is intended to be a base class providing infrastructure and useful methods for dealing with core data.

 ## DCDialogs

 Class of static methods for displaying messages to the user.
 Just takes some pain out of rewriting code.